mblance/dsp/lessons/statistics/2-4-cohens_d.md

     return diff / math.sqrt((n1 * var1 + n2 * var2) / (n1 + n2) )
 ```

 We filter for live births by checking the value of outcome.
 Then we compare the first live birth to all the other live births total weight in lbs (totalwgt_lb).
 This field is derived by adding birthwgt_oz converted to lbs to birthwgt_lbs.
-The effect size on totalwgt_lb appears to be very small, well under the standard deviations of both populations.
+The effect size of birthorder on totalwgt_lb appears to be very small, well under the standard deviations of both populations.

 ```python
 import nsfg